Borja21091/Masonry-Crack-Detection-Dataset/README.md

 # Masonry Crack Detection Dataset

 The dataset contained in this repository is a collection of crack images and their annotated bounding-box annotations.
 Currently, the dataset only accounts for `Crack` defects, although it could be expanded in the future.
-The dataset was targeted to **detection** tasks, hence the bounding-boxes.
+The dataset was targeted to **detection** tasks, hence the bounding-box labeling.

 [[`Paper`](https://ieeexplore.ieee.org/document/9551683)] [[`BibTeX`](#citing-this-dataset)]